estnzhrn/academic-website/content/courses/Corporate Finance/_index.md

 #weight: 10
 ---

-Bachelor, University of Bremen, since 2020, each Winter Semester
+Bachelor, University of Bremen, since 2020, each Winter

 You can download a detailed evaluation for my tutorial (in German only) during the Winter semester 2021 {{< staticref "pdf/Evaluation-Corporate Finance-Winter2021.pdf" "newtab" >}}here{{< /staticref >}} (overall student evaluation: 1.4, scale 1 "very good" to 5 "poorly").